Contact us

 The sexist narrative on alternative social media dissected (TGTR-6)

 Sexist messages and ideology remain under the radar and several studies have pointed out that online hate against women is oftentimes ignored and downplayed.
-In February 2021, we collected more than 100.000 posts from online fringe media platforms (4plebs, 4chan and GAB) containing keywords referring to women.
+In February 2021, we indexed more than 100.000 posts from online fringe media platforms (4plebs, 4chan and GAB) containing keywords referring to women.
 On the basis of 25.000 posts containing the word “women” we attempted to map recurring sexist narratives on fringe media platforms using NLP techniques.

 2021